-The AAMC will release SJT score reports on October 14 for Exam Windows 1 - 3.
+The AAMC will release SJT score reports corresponding with each testing window.

 Since the AAMC SJT exam is one section, your score report will include a single, total score ranging from 1 to 9.
 You will also receive a percentile rank which shows the percentages of examinees who received the same score or a lower score than you did on the exam.
 The percentile shows how your score compares to the scores of other examinees.